How & where to buy Ethereum (ETH) in the UK

 Considerations for a short term trading strategy

 If trading for short-term gains is your priority, sign up to a broker with low trading fees and conduct technical analysis.
-This will be key to unlocking value.
+This will be key to unlocking value when you trade ETH.
 If you spot a pattern, you should be able to make an educated decision about which way the price is likely to move.